-Pros of removing silver dental fillings:
+Pros of replacing silver fillings

 Health concerns over mercury

-- Impairment of speech, vision or hearing
+- Speech, vision or hearing impairment

 - Disturbed sensation